Culture of Bahrain: Arts, music and dance

 Arts include readings of the Quran, ceremonial dances accompanied by flat drums, and storytelling.
 The poets of Bahrain are famous for their poetic verses and carry on established traditions while also exploring new themes.
-Births and marriages call for wide-scale celebrations in Bahrain, which often are a pleasure to take part in.
+Births and marriages call for wide-scale celebrations in Bahrain.
 Apart from this, the people of Bahrain are also known for their artistic skills, the boats used for fishing and pearling being an example of this craftsmanship.
 The traditional jewelry also speaks volumes about the intricate designs that the people of Bahrain can come up with.

 Khaleeji is a style of Arab folk music from the Persian Gulf area, played in Bahrain with polyrhythms.
 The style is strongly influenced by the music of Africa.
 The Bahraini pearl diving tradition is known for the songs called fidjeri.
 Fidjeri is a musical repertoire performed traditionally by male pearl divers of Bahrain.
 It involves singing, clapping, drums and dances with earthen water jars.
 Liwa is a type of music and dance performed mainly in communities which contain descendants of East Africans, such as Muharraq and Hidd.

 The music of Bahrain follows the traditional mode.
 It is elaborate and repetitive.
 It is played on the oud (an ancestor of the lute) and the rebab (a one-stringed instrument).
 Bahrain also has a folk dance tradition.
 The ardha is a men's sword dance, which is accompanied by traditional drummers and a poet, who sings the lyrics.

 A small number of feature films have been produced in the country; the first of which being the 1971 Disney film Hamad and the Pirates, which features notable landmarks such as the Bab Al Bahrain and Mina Salman.
 This was followed in 1990 by drama film The Barrier, directed by Bassam Al-Thawadi.
 Cinemas have been popular establishments since the early 1920s when a makeshift movie theater was formed.